 We tend to think that because butter is a dairy product, made from cream, there's a food safety issue with leaving the butter out on the counter.
 But is that true?
-Let's walk through what makes butter different and why it's okay to leave butter at room temperature, within reason.
+Let's walk through what makes butter different and why storing butter at room temperature is okay, within reason.

 Yes, butter is a dairy product.
-But it's a pasteurized dairy product with a high level of fat and a low level of water, about 80/20 percent ratio.
+But the butter you buy at the grocery store is a pasteurized dairy product with a high fat content and a low level of water, about 80/20 percent ratio.
 Pasteurization, plus the fat and water content, means that it's harder for bacteria to grow.
 Salted butter has an extra layer of protection against bacterial growth due to the salt.

 So it's safe, but is it good?